RIM-174 Standard ERAM: History

-On April 8, 2025, Anduril Industries announced that in the previous month, it had completed two successful live-fire tests of its 21-inch hypersonic rocket motor for the SM-6's second stage.
+On 8 April 2025, Anduril Industries announced that in the previous month, it had completed two successful live-fire tests of its 21-inch hypersonic rocket motor for the SM-6's second stage.

 Combat

 On 26 December 2023, the USS Laboon shot down three ASBMs in the Red Sea fired by Houthi rebels with multiple SM-6s.
 This was its first intercept of a ballistic missile in combat.

 On 30 January 2024, the USS Carney shot down an ASBM in the Gulf of Aden fired by Houthi rebels with an SM-6.
 This was the first combat interception of a ballistic missile by the SM-6 publicly acknowledged by the DoD.

+SM-6 was used by the US in combat in the 2026 Iran war.